fontseca/noda-tasks-management-tool-api/docs/database.md

 **Parameters**

 1. `IN owner_id UUID`: The owner of the task.
-2. `IN list_id UUID`: The list the task belongs to.
+2. `IN list_uuid UUID`: The list the task belongs to.
 3. `IN task_id UUID`: The task to assert existence.

 ### Functions

 ### `make_task`

-Creates a new task that'll belong to `list_id`. `list_id` can be the ID of any user-defined or special list except for deferred list, in that case it throws a list not found exception.
-If `list_id` is `NULL` the task will belong to the today list of `owner_id`.
+Creates a new task that'll belong to `list_uuid`. `list_uuid` can be the ID of any user-defined or special list except for deferred list, in that case it throws a list not found exception.
+If `list_uuid` is `NULL` the task will belong to the today list of `owner_id`.

 **Parameters**

 1. `IN owner_id UUID`: The owner of the task.
-2. `IN list_id?
+2. `IN list_uuid?
 UUID`: The list the task belongs to.
 3. `IN creation task_creation_t`: The creation object.

 **Returns** `UUID`